 Zani shares how empowering it is to have one’s own sibling in foster care

-Zani: Yeah, like I feel like if I never had my older brother, were how traumatizing it was for me, I don't think I would have gotten like a better handle on it if he wasn't there; because he really was there for me like when I had my anxiety attacks, he would be there to calm me down like he knew how to just be there for me, because since they were new, they didn't know how I like things or how to calm me down the best way like, so that's why it was great having my own siblings there.
+Zani: Yeah, I feel like if I never had my older brother, were how traumatizing it was for me, I don't think I would have gotten a better handle on it if he wasn't there; because he really was there for me.
+When I had my anxiety attacks, he would be there to calm me down, he knew how to just be there for me, because since they were new, they didn't know how I like things or how to calm me down the best way, so that's why it was great having my own sibling there.

 Jessica: Yeah, I mean, your whole life was turned upside down.
-Everything you know was taken away, you know, and to take the one constant person who could be there would just be like it's one thinkable to be why that would be it even like the law that needs to be made.
+Everything you know was taken away and to take the one constant person who could be there would just be...it's one thinkable to be why that would be it even like the law that needs to be made.
 I'm so glad it was passed.

 Zani concluded the interview by giving advice to anyone who's facing any challenges at home

-Zani: I feel like for like challenges at home, I feel like the best thing to have is a support group.
-It doesn't have to be like your own family.
-I found in life that my support group is honestly people who later became my family who weren't blood-related and having true friends that really understand you for who you are and those people tend to make the best support groups.
-And like I said, it doesn't have to be your actual family and that's what I've come up with so you shouldn't have an expectation that has to be your true support group.
-And I feel like for people who are still struggling with like self-image or wanting to like go through with certain things, especially when it comes to getting a piercing or maybe a tattoo, just go at your own pace that makes you feel better.
+Zani: I feel like for challenges at home, I feel the best thing to have is a support group.
+It doesn't have to be your own family.
+I found in life that my support group is honestly people who later became my family who weren't blood-related and having true friends that really understand you for who you are and those type people tend to make the best support groups and like I said, it doesn't have to be your actual family and that's what I've come up with so you shouldn't have an expectation that has to be your true support group and I feel like for people who are still struggling with self-image or wanting to go through with certain things, especially when it comes to getting a piercing or maybe a tattoo, just go at your own pace that makes you feel better.
 And so also, if you're really been like on the fence, I would just say, F it, just go for it because like I said, if it really calls to you, or if you really feel strongly like yes, that will represent me for who I am, then go for it because that should be the most important thing is expressing yourself and then having your true positive personality come out.
-Not to let others judgment being the way of your happiness.
+Not to let others judgment be in the way of your happiness.